vishalkumarsing/Sigma3-DSA-Marathon/CONTRIBUTING.md

 ### Contributing Guidelines

    - Languages allowed: JavaScript Java C++ Python
+   - One person one PR in the repo
    - Fork the repository
    - Create a folder
    - If the folder is already present then add the code file only